Drosopigi, Florina: Demographics

-Drosopigi had 364 inhabitants in 1981.
-In fieldwork done by Riki Van Boeschoten in late 1993, Drosopigi was populated by Arvanites.
+In fieldwork done by anthropologist Riki Van Boeschoten in late 1993, Drosopigi was populated by Arvanites.
 Arvanitika (close to Albanian) was spoken in the village by people over 30 in public and private settings.
 Children understood the language, but mostly did not use it.
 Aromanian was spoken by people over 60, mainly in private.

 Culture

 In Drosopigi, most Arvanite songs are sung with exactly the same melody as in Aromanian.
 The village has not been influenced by the nearby predominant Slavic musical tradition of the area, and villagers have no knowledge of songs from their neighbours.
 Dances performed in Drosopigi are the Berati, Hasapia, Tsamiko, Kalamatiano, along with the Poustseno.